-Infrastructure consultancy, Opus International Consultants (Opus) has announced a major restructure of its New Zealand business.
+Infrastructure consultancy, WSP Opus International Consultants (WSP Opus) has announced a major restructure of its New Zealand business.

 Initiated in 2005, the New Zealand Engineering Excellence Awards are the premier awards for the engineering professionals of New Zealand.
 The awards categories recognise people, projects and products, with a Supreme Award for the best project and product.
 Leadership, innovation, entrepreneurship and young engineers are also recognised along with the use of leading edge technology.